awebre/la-historical-markers/README.md

 Getting Azure Functions setup locally is as simple as adding the [https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions](VS Code Azure Functions extension).
 With this extension installed, you should have all of the dependencies and tools needed to run the function(s) locally.
 This extension will also help you deploy the function(s) to your own Azure Subscription (should you want to test in a "prod-like" environment).

-In order for the Azure Function to be configured properly, you will need to add a file called `local.settings.json` to the root of the project.
+With the extension installed, open `functions.code-workspace` in VS Code (if prompted to initialize this Azure Function for use in VS Code, accpet).
+In order for the Azure Function to be configured properly, you will need to add a file called `local.settings.json` to the root of the `Functions` folder.
 It should contain the following contents:

 ```json
 {